Adapt or Regress: Rate-Memory-Compatible Spatially-Coupled Codes: Finite-Length MCMC Optimization

 We find the locally-optimal partitioning matrix $\mathbf{K}$ and then lifting matrix $\mathbf{T}$ of each RMC-SC code using Algorithm~\ref{algo:MC}.
 For a generic design stage indexed by $d$, for all $d$ in $\{1,2,\dots,s\}$, $\mathbf{K}$ and $\mathbf{T}$ have fixed and optimizable entries.
 The optimizable entries are the entries corresponding to those in $\mathbf{H}_{\textup{n}}$ that are $1$'s.
 The fixed entries are the entries that are decided by the previous runs of the MC\textsuperscript{2} algorithm in earlier design stages, which are the entries corresponding to those in $\mathbf{H}_{\textup{f}}$ that are $1$'s.
 For Design Stage~0, all non-negative entries are optimizable entries in both $\mathbf{K}$ and $\mathbf{T}$.
 For Design Stage~$d$, for all $d$ in $\{0,1,\dots,s-1\}$, there are also entries that will be optimized in upcoming design stages, which we set to $-1$ in both $\mathbf{K}$ and $\mathbf{T}$.
-While initializing the input vector $\mathbf{x}$ of the MC\textsuperscript{2} algorithm at the relevant stage, we assign its relevant entries to the fixed values determined in earlier design stages.
+While initializing the input state vector of the of the MC\textsuperscript{2} algorithm at the relevant stage, we assign its relevant entries to the fixed values determined in earlier design stages.

 In the partitioning phase of the MC\textsuperscript{2} algorithm, we obtain the partitioning matrices of our RMC-SC codes in a recursive manner.
 The algorithm works on the set of short cycle candidates in the protograph base matrix and aims to find a locally-optimal partitioning matrix $\mathbf{K}$ that minimizes the weighted sum of the number of active candidates after partitioning.
 We use code-dependent weighting in our MC\textsuperscript{2} partitioning phase, i.e., the weighting mechanism changes according to the design stage.
 The MC\textsuperscript{2} algorithm begins with an initial random partitioning matrix, which has fixed entries and optimizable entries, whose edge distribution approximately matches that produced by the RMC-GRADE algorithm in order to reduce the MC\textsuperscript{2} search space \cite{reins_mcmc}.
-We restrict the state variables in the Markov chain such that both $\| \mathbf{x}-\mathbf{x}_{\text{init}} \|_1$ and $\| \mathbf{x}-\mathbf{x}_{\text{init}} \|_{\infty}$ are bounded, ensuring that the algorithm produces outcomes whose distributions remain close to the RMC-GRADE distribution, which is the locally-optimal distribution.
+Furthermore, we restrict the state vectors in the Markov chain such that both their $L_1$ and $L_{\infty}$ distances from the initial state vector are bounded, ensuring that the algorithm produces outcomes whose distributions remain close to the RMC-GRADE distribution, which is the locally-optimal distribution.

 In the lifting phase of the MC\textsuperscript{2} algorithm, we obtain~the lifting matrices of our RMC-SC codes in a recursive manner that is similar to the partitioning phase.
 Algorithm~\ref{algo:MC} operates on the set of short cycle candidates in the RMC-SC protograph and tries to find a locally-optimal lifting matrix $\mathbf{T}$ that minimizes the number of active cycles after lifting.
 The MC\textsuperscript{2} algorithm is initialized with a lifting matrix, which has fixed entries and optimizable entries, that results in removing all cycles-$4$.
 Observe that removing all cycles-$4$ during lifting is typically not a challenging task.
 Subsequently, the algorithm tries to minimize the number of cycles-$6$ in the code graph, and when they are removed entirely, it addresses cycles-$8$ while ensuring that shorter cycles remain collectively eliminated.